Core App Dashboard: How to build a single source of truth system dashboard for your business

 The following are the two most common metrics that are tracked for invoices on the dashboard:

 1. Number of Invoices Paid on Time: This measure records the ratio of timely paid invoices to those paid after the due date.
-It can assist organizations in identifying clients who routinely make payments later and in taking the necessary steps to lessen the impact on their cash flow.
+It can assist organizations in identifying clients who routinely make payments later and take the necessary steps to lessen the impact on their cash flow.

-2. Average Time to Payment: The average time it takes to pay an invoice is captured by this metric.
-Businesses that use it can identify their invoicing process's bottlenecks and take actions to make it more efficient.
-This results in quicker payments and better cash flow as well.
+2. Average Time to Payment: This metric captures the average time it takes to pay an invoice.
+Businesses that use it can identify their invoicing process's bottlenecks and take action to make it more efficient, resulting in quicker payments and better cash flow.

-In addition to these metrics, the invoices component should offer several customization options like the ability to filter by date range, customer, and payment status.
+Besides these metrics, the invoices component should offer several customization options, such as the ability to filter by date range, customer, and payment status.
 The more metrics, the better.

 8. Project Profitability